nculwell/MathStudy/LinearAlgebra.md

 - Lay. *Linear Algebra and Its Applications* ([3e upd](https://smile.amazon.com/Linear-Algebra-Applications-Updated-CD-ROM/dp/0321287134/), [4e](https://smile.amazon.com/Linear-Algebra-Its-Applications-4th/dp/0321385179/).
 [5e](https://smile.amazon.com/Linear-Algebra-Its-Applications-5th/dp/032198238X/))

+- Poole. *Linear Algebra: A Modern Introduction* ([3e](https://smile.amazon.com/Linear-Algebra-Introduction-Available-Enhanced/dp/0538735457/))

+  A colorful "modern textbook" approach to linear algebra.
+Don't bother with the 4th Edition, as it's very expensive and largely the same as the Third Edition.

 - Meyer. *Matrix Analysis and Applied Linear Algebra Book and Solutions Manual*

   A good book, but expensive.
 This used to be available online for free, but the author took it down due to unspecified abuses of the license agreement.